textlint/textlint/packages/textlint-tester/README.md

     rules: {
         ruleId: string; // name of rule
         rule: TextlintRuleCreator; // textlint rule
-        options?: any; // optionsfor rule
+        options?: any; // options for rule
     }[];
 };
 ```